Graviton-Code-Editor/Graviton-App/readme.md

 - Translating to new language or improving the existing
 - Revise the commits
+- Adding new features to the source
+- Making plugins
 - Opening issues or help on answering them
 - Request features
 - Revise documentation